 Established since 1985, Design Business Chamber Singapore (DBCS) is the nation’s premiere multidisciplinary design chamber.
 As a dynamic community of business leaders, practitioners, and academia from diverse backgrounds, the organisation believes that a pluralistic design approach is the key to gaining a competitive edge in today’s global market.
 A champion of applying design in business, DBCS seeks to raise the standard of professional practices and create business opportunities through cross-collaborations in local and international contexts.
 Visit our website at: http://www.dbcsingapore.org

-We are proud and honoured to announce the launch of the first ever Singapore Good Design Mark (SG Mark) on 29 October 2013 in the new National Design Centre.
+We are proud and honoured to announce the launch of the Second Singapore Good Design Mark (SG Mark), to be held on 2 September 2014 at Marina Bay Sands.

 Design in Asia has emerged exponentially in the last 20 years.
 With rapid economic growth in the last 30 years starting with Japan, Korea, India and China, design appreciation has increased and the ability to buy quality design has begun to reach the masses.